laryn/search_api_attachments/README.txt

 Enter the full path on your server where you downloaded the jar e.g. /var/apache-tika/ and the name of the jar file e.g. tika-app-1.4.jar

+- Hidden settings

+search_api_attachments_java:
+  By changing this variable, you can set the path to your java executable.
+The default is 'java'.

 EXTRACTION CONFIGURATION (Solr)
 -------------------------------
 This requires 1.0-RC5 or newer of the 'Search API Solr' module (namely for issue